MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │  1 │
     =#

-In this output we see that the 1st department, `"POLICE"`, has `2` employees, while the 2nd, `"FIRE"` only has `1`.
-The occurrence of `It` within the subordinate query `Count(It.employee)` refers to each department individually, not to the dataset as a whole.
+In this output, we see that one department has `2` employees, while the other has only `1`.

 ### Record Construction

-Returning values in tandem can be done with `Record()`.
-Let's improve the previous output by including each department's name alongside employee counts.
+Let's improve the previous query by including each department's name alongside employee counts.
+This can be done by using the `Record` combinator.

     chicago[
         It.department >>